bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+They are used to generate secured authentications between client and server.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Render views to show different contents to different users.
+Ship data from the server upon authentication.

 - [ ] Describe how web servers work.
+Web servers come from physical computer devices which is connected to the internet and stores code for different websites which is shared across the world atall times.
+These host our websites & web apps which we create.
+The server itself needs some code to tell it what to do, and this software is called the web server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+PUT and POST.

 ## Project Set Up